 Dr. Sándor Csányi graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Karl Marx University of Economic Sciences with a degree in economics.
 He is an economist with a specialisation in finance, and a certified auditor.
 After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which, between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
 From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
 He was deputy CEO of K&H Bank from 1989 to 1992.
 He has been Chairman & CEO of OTP Bank Plc. since 1992.
-He is a member of the European Advisory Board of MasterCard, one of the world's leading payment card companies, and is Deputy Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and Co-Chairman of the Chinese-Hungarian Business Council.
+He is Deputy Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and Co-Chairman of the Chinese-Hungarian Business Council.
 He has been Chairman of the Hungarian Football Association (MLSZ) since July 2010, and a member of the UEFA Executive Committee since March 2015.
 Since April 2017 he has been a member of the FIFA Council.
+As of February 2018, he is Vice President of the FIFA Council.

-As of 31 December 2017 he held 605,097 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 2,405,097).
+As of 31 December 2018 he held 740,667 ordinary OTP shares (while the total number of OTP shares held by him directly and indirectly was 3,425,995).